-(1) if the current year program cost is less than five million dollars (\$5,000,000), eighteen percent of the budgeted expenditures;
+(1) if the current year program cost is less than five million dollars (\$5,000,000), nine percent of the budgeted expenditures;

-(2) if the current year program cost is five million dollars (\$5,000,000) or more but less than ten million dollars (\$10,000,000), twelve percent of the budgeted expenditures;
+(2) if the current year program cost is five million dollars (\$5,000,000) but less than ten million dollars (\$10,000,000), seven and one-half percent of the budgeted expenditures;

-(3) if the current year program cost is ten million dollars (\$10,000,000) or more but less than twenty-five million dollars (\$25,000,000), ten percent of the budgeted expenditures;
+(3) if the current year program cost is ten million dollars (\$10,000,000) but less than twenty-five million dollars (\$25,000,000), six percent of the budgeted expenditures;

-(4) if the current year program cost is twenty-five million dollars (\$25,000,000) or more but less than two hundred million dollars (\$200,000,000), eight percent of the budgeted expenditures; and
+(4) if the current year program cost is twenty-five million dollars (\$25,000,000) but less than two hundred million dollars (\$200,000,000), four and one-half percent of the budgeted expenditures; and calculated pursuant to Section 22-8-25 NMSA 1978, to each school district or charter school by an amount equal to the school district's or charter school's excess cash balance.
+As used in this section, "excess cash balance" means the difference between a school district's or a charter school's actual operational cash balance and the allowable limit calculated pursuant to Subsection E of this section.
+Provided, however, that:

-(5) if the current year program cost is two hundred million dollars (\$200,000,000) or more, five percent of the budgeted expenditures.
+(5) if the current year program cost is two hundred million dollars (\$200,000,000) or more, for fiscal year 2004, two and one-half percent of the budgeted expenditures and, for subsequent fiscal years, three percent of the budgeted expenditures.